-We’ll take a look at symptoms to be on the lookout for, as well as give you information so that you can assess your own risk of ovarian cancer.
+We’ll take a look at symptoms to be on the lookout for as well as give you information so that you can assess your own risk for ovarian cancer.

 Ovarian cancer accounts for more deaths than any other cancer of the female reproductive system, according to the American Cancer Society.

 The risk of having ovarian cancer sometime in your lifetime is 1 in 78.
 That’s why if you have ovaries, you should be aware of the signs and symptoms of ovarian cancer.

 Early signs and symptoms of ovarian cancer may include: